 Ovulation pain, otherwise known as mittelschmerz pain, is a sensation in the pelvis or lower abdomen which occurs as the egg is being released from the ovaries.
 It occurs a couple of weeks before the period starts, and discomfort usually lasts a few hours, or a couple of days.
 Not all people with ovaries will feel it, and for some it may be mild while for others it can cause some disruption to daily activities.

 The pain occurs on either the left or right side of the pelvis, depending on which ovary from which the egg is being released.
 The pain can also move towards the centre of the pelvis as the egg travels down the Fallopian tube before settling in the uterus, at which point the pain should disappear.
 Occasionally, there may be associated light vaginal bleeding.

-The German word, mittelschmerz, means, literally, ‘middle of the month pain’.1 The cause of the pain is unknown, and theories suggest it could be due to the ovary stretching to release the eggs, or due to the small amount of fluid released with the egg causing irritation to the surrounding areas of tissue.2
+The German word, mittelschmerz, means “pain in the middle of the month”.1 The cause of the pain is unknown, and theories suggest it could be due to the ovary stretching to release the eggs, or due to the small amount of fluid released with the egg causing irritation to the surrounding areas of tissue.2

 As the pain occurs monthly, means of managing it include taking warm baths, using pain killers, or taking other medication to prevent it from occurring.